Innsbruck im Nationalsozialismus

 Innsbruck and National Socialism

 Tyrol and Vorarlberg were combined into a Reichsgau with Innsbruck as its capital.
 There was no armed resistance, as the left in Tyrol was not strong enough.
-There were isolated instances of unorganised subversive behaviour by the Catholic population, especially in some rural communities around Innsbruck, and it was only very late that organised resistance was able to gain a foothold in Innsbruck.
+There were isolated instances of unorganised subversive behaviour by the Catholic population, especially in some rural communities around Innsbruck.
+Even though National Socialism was viewed sceptically by a large part of the population, there was hardly any organised resistance.
+The apparatus of power dominated people's everyday lives too comprehensively.
+Many jobs and other comforts of life were tied to an at least outwardly loyal attitude to the party.
+The majority of the population was spared imprisonment, but the fear of it was omnipresent.

-However, the regime under Hofer and Gestapo chief Werner Hilliges did a great job of suppression.
-In Catholic Tyrol, the Church was the biggest obstacle.
+The regime under Hofer and Gestapo chief Werner Hilliges also did a great job of suppression.
+In Tyrol, the church was the biggest obstacle.
 During National Socialism, the Catholic Church was systematically combated.
 Catholic schools were converted, youth organisations and associations were banned, monasteries were closed, religious education was abolished and a church tax was introduced.
 Particularly stubborn priests such as Otto Neururer were sent to concentration camps.
 Local politicians such as the later Innsbruck mayors Anton Melzer and Franz Greiter also had to flee or were arrested.
 To summarise the violence and crimes committed against the Jewish population, the clergy, political suspects, civilians and prisoners of war would go beyond the scope of this book.

 The Gestapo headquarters were located at Herrengasse 1, where suspects were severely abused and sometimes beaten to death with fists.
 In 1941, the Reichenau labour camp was set up in Rossau near the Innsbruck building yard.
 Suspects of all kinds were kept here for forced labour in shabby barracks.
 Over 130 people died in this camp consisting of 20 barracks due to illness, the poor conditions, labour accidents or executions.